Grand Union (supermarket)

 Grand Union Supermarkets, later known as Grand Union Family Markets and often referred to simply as Grand Union, is an American chain of grocery stores that does business in upstate New York and Vermont, and used to do business throughout most of the northeastern United States.
-It operated stores in other areas of the country including the midwestern and southeastern states, and internationally in the Caribbean and Canada.
-The company was founded and headquartered in Scranton, Pennsylvania, and moved to Brooklyn, New York in the early 20th century.
-Grand Union moved again to Elmwood Park, New Jersey and finally to Wayne, New Jersey before the company was forced into Chapter 7 bankruptcy in 2001 and sold to C&S Wholesale Grocers.
+It operated stores in other areas of the country, including the midwestern and southeastern states, and internationally in the Caribbean and Canada.
+The company was founded and headquartered in Scranton, Pennsylvania, and moved to Brooklyn, New York, in the early 20th century.
+Grand Union moved again to Elmwood Park, New Jersey, and finally to Wayne, New Jersey, before the company was forced into Chapter 7 bankruptcy in 2001 and sold to C&S Wholesale Grocers.

-After C&S bought Grand Union it down-scaled most of its operations, keeping only a number of stores in upstate New York and New England open.
+After C&S bought Grand Union, it down-scaled most of its operations, keeping only a number of stores in upstate New York and New England open.
 The chain was sold to Tops Friendly Markets in 2012; in 2013 Tops rebranded the remaining Grand Union stores with the Tops logo and the Grand Union name was discontinued.
-After Tops Friendly Markets and Price Chopper Supermarkets merged in 2021, the combined entity was forced to sell 12 stores to meet regulatory approval, and on November 9, 2021, C&S Wholesale Grocers announced that they were purchasing the 12 stores and will be converting them to Grand Union stores, reviving the brand.
+After Tops and Price Chopper Supermarkets merged in 2021, the combined entity was forced to sell 12 stores to meet regulatory approval, and on November 9, 2021, C&S announced that they were purchasing the 12 stores and would convert them to Grand Union stores, reviving the brand.